-The Director of Sexual Violence Prevention and Education manages the PAVE program, with additional
+The Program Coordinator of Sexual Violence Prevention and Education manages the PAVE program, with additional

-oversight from the Associate Directors of Penn Violence Prevention, and a graduate student intern.
+oversight from the Associate Directors of Penn Violence Prevention.

 The Consent Collaborative is an umbrella group for four anti-violence groups on campus: PAVE, MARS, ASAP, and V-Day.
 Consent Collab works to create a united voice for addressing interpersonal violence and to offer a safe space for mutual support amongst students of all identities and backgrounds.
 By working together, the Collaborative hopes to ensure that the voice of students, and especially survivors, is heard by other leaders and administrators at Penn.
 The Collaborative serves as an acknowledgment of collective responsibility and care for prevention of all forms of interpersonal violence within the Penn community.

 Penn Women's Center Affiliated Groups

 The Penn Women’s Center advises a number of student groups focused on raising awareness about sexual and relationship violence.